 Drugs that are highly bound to plasma proteins (warfarin) are likely to be retained in the plasma, because there is lower protein content in milk.
-DVT - during loveastfeeding warfarin is allowed while It's not in preg.

 Milk concentration of highly plasma proteinbound drugs is usually low.

 3. Lipophilicity:

 - Water-soluble drugs will NOT effectively cross the alveolar epithelium of the breast. - CNS-active drugs usually cross to breast milk.